leakespeake/docker/docker-compose/vault/README.md

 **CONSIDERATIONS**

-- STORAGE BACKEND - for homelab purposes, the Filesystem storage backend is ample - it stores Vault's data on the filesystem using a standard directory structure - used for durable single server situations.
-Ensure persistence and backups are in place - Vault can be recovered quickly using (1) backend data (2) server configuration file *vault-config.json* and (3) the unseal key shares.
+- STORAGE BACKEND - for homelab purposes, the **Filesystem** storage backend is ample - it stores Vault's data on the filesystem using a standard directory structure - used for durable single server situations.
+Ensure persistence and backups are in place - Vault can be recovered quickly using (1) backend data (2) server configuration file *vault-config.json* and (3) the unseal key shares. *NOTE: I may migrate this to the **Consul** storage backend at a later date*

 - TLS ENABLEMENT - requires TLS certificate for the Vault API.
+Always ensure end-to-end TLS is configured, whether you have a load balancer in front or not.

 - MONITORING - will use Prometheus with a Vault exporter for metric consumption and display in Grafana.

 - RESILIENCY - is a load balancer or round robin DNS suitable for your use case?

+- TERRAFORM - this readme covers a manual setup, however it might be prudent to bring an existing Vault instance under the management of Terraform (min version 1.5) using the **import** block, to codify the management of policies, keys, engines etc - see: https://developer.hashicorp.com/vault/tutorials/operations/codify-mgmt-vault-terraform

+- PRODUCTION HARDENING - see here https://developer.hashicorp.com/vault/tutorials/operations/production-hardening

 ---